ucx

 Replaces a string with another string.

-#define cx_strtok(str, delim, limit) cx_strtok_(cx_strcast(str), cx_strcast(delim), (limit))
+#define cx_strtok(str, delim, limit)

 Creates a string tokenization context.

-#define cx_strtos_lc(str, output, base, groupsep) cx_strtos_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtos_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtoi_lc(str, output, base, groupsep) cx_strtoi_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtoi_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtol_lc(str, output, base, groupsep) cx_strtol_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtol_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtoll_lc(str, output, base, groupsep) cx_strtoll_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtoll_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtoi8_lc(str, output, base, groupsep) cx_strtoi8_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtoi8_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtoi16_lc(str, output, base, groupsep) cx_strtoi16_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtoi16_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtoi32_lc(str, output, base, groupsep) cx_strtoi32_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtoi32_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtoi64_lc(str, output, base, groupsep) cx_strtoi64_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtoi64_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtous_lc(str, output, base, groupsep) cx_strtous_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtous_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtou_lc(str, output, base, groupsep) cx_strtou_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtou_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtoul_lc(str, output, base, groupsep) cx_strtoul_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtoul_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtoull_lc(str, output, base, groupsep) cx_strtoull_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtoull_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtou8_lc(str, output, base, groupsep) cx_strtou8_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtou8_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtou16_lc(str, output, base, groupsep) cx_strtou16_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtou16_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtou32_lc(str, output, base, groupsep) cx_strtou32_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtou32_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtou64_lc(str, output, base, groupsep) cx_strtou64_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtou64_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtoz_lc(str, output, base, groupsep) cx_strtoz_lc_(cx_strcast(str), output, base, groupsep)
+#define cx_strtoz_lc(str, output, base, groupsep)

 Converts a string to a number.

-#define cx_strtos(str, output, base) cx_strtos_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtos(str, output, base)

 Converts a string to a number.

-#define cx_strtoi(str, output, base) cx_strtoi_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtoi(str, output, base)

 Converts a string to a number.

-#define cx_strtol(str, output, base) cx_strtol_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtol(str, output, base)

 Converts a string to a number.

-#define cx_strtoll(str, output, base) cx_strtoll_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtoll(str, output, base)

 Converts a string to a number.

-#define cx_strtoi8(str, output, base) cx_strtoi8_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtoi8(str, output, base)

 Converts a string to a number.

-#define cx_strtoi16(str, output, base) cx_strtoi16_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtoi16(str, output, base)

 Converts a string to a number.

-#define cx_strtoi32(str, output, base) cx_strtoi32_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtoi32(str, output, base)

 Converts a string to a number.

-#define cx_strtoi64(str, output, base) cx_strtoi64_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtoi64(str, output, base)

 Converts a string to a number.

-#define cx_strtoz(str, output, base) cx_strtoz_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtoz(str, output, base)

 Converts a string to a number.

-#define cx_strtous(str, output, base) cx_strtous_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtous(str, output, base)

 Converts a string to a number.

-#define cx_strtou(str, output, base) cx_strtou_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtou(str, output, base)

 Converts a string to a number.

-#define cx_strtoul(str, output, base) cx_strtoul_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtoul(str, output, base)

 Converts a string to a number.

-#define cx_strtoull(str, output, base) cx_strtoull_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtoull(str, output, base)

 Converts a string to a number.

-#define cx_strtou8(str, output, base) cx_strtou8_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtou8(str, output, base)

 Converts a string to a number.

-#define cx_strtou16(str, output, base) cx_strtou16_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtou16(str, output, base)

 Converts a string to a number.

-#define cx_strtou32(str, output, base) cx_strtou32_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtou32(str, output, base)

 Converts a string to a number.

-#define cx_strtou64(str, output, base) cx_strtou64_lc_(cx_strcast(str), output, base, ",")
+#define cx_strtou64(str, output, base)

 Converts a string to a number.

-#define cx_strtof_lc(str, output, decsep, groupsep) cx_strtof_lc_(cx_strcast(str), output, decsep, groupsep)
+#define cx_strtof_lc(str, output, decsep, groupsep)

-Converts a string to a single precision floating point number.
+Converts a string to a single precision floating-point number.

-#define cx_strtod_lc(str, output, decsep, groupsep) cx_strtod_lc_(cx_strcast(str), output, decsep, groupsep)
+#define cx_strtod_lc(str, output, decsep, groupsep)

-Converts a string to a double precision floating point number.
+Converts a string to a double precision floating-point number.

-#define cx_strtof(str, output) cx_strtof_lc_(cx_strcast(str), output, '.', ",")
+#define cx_strtof(str, output)

-Converts a string to a single precision floating point number.
+Converts a string to a single precision floating-point number.

-#define cx_strtod(str, output) cx_strtod_lc_(cx_strcast(str), output, '.', ",")
+#define cx_strtod(str, output)

-Converts a string to a double precision floating point number.
+Converts a string to a double precision floating-point number.

 Typedefs